Wild card (sports): National Basketball Association

 Although the National Basketball Association (NBA) includes wild card teams in their playoff structures, the term "wild card" is seldom used; instead, each playoff team is most commonly denoted by its seeding position within the conference.

-In the NBA, division champions within each conference were given the #1-3 seeds based on their regular-season records.
-The next five best teams are awarded seeds #4-8, also based on their regular-season records.
-In the NBA playoffs, home court advantage is determined strictly by regular-season record, without regard to seeding.

-Before the 2006–07 NBA season, the NBA seeded its teams in the same manner as the NHL.
+Before the 2006–07 NBA season, the NBA seeded its teams with the division winners automatically receiving seeds 1–3.
 Until 2015, the NBA seeded the three division winners and the wild card team with the best record by regular-season record.
-This means that the wild card with the best record got a seed as high as #2 (if that team is in the same division as the team with the best record in the conference); however, the next four wild card teams will still be limited to the #5 through #8 seeds.
+This meant that the wild card with the best record got a seed as high as #2 (if that team is in the same division as the team with the best record in the conference); however, the next four wild card teams were still limited to the #5 through #8 seeds.
 This change was made to ensure that the two best teams in each conference cannot meet until the conference final, and also (allegedly) to try and eliminate incentives for a playoff-bound team to deliberately lose games at the end of the regular season in order to "choose" a higher-seeded team that has won fewer games (and, due to the unique home-court rules of the NBA, possibly gain home-court advantage for that series).